 You can test your installation using the supplied test program.

-This requires a running MySQL Cluster, including a MySQL Server
+This requires a running NDB Cluster, including a MySQL Server with

 mysql client executable must be in the path.